quent043/list-transfers/README.md

 ```

 ## Function
-This script inclides an async function taking 2 arguments: years and addresses.
+This script includes an async function taking 2 arguments: years and addresses.
 It returns a promise of an array of Transfer objects.

 ```typescript
 async function getRangedTransferEvents(years: number, addresses: string[]): Promise<Transfer[]>;